 “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed the water I give them will become in them a spring of water welling up to eternal life.”

-The passage in John 4 was the inspiration for the title of this blog.
+This passage in John 4 was the inspiration for the title of this blog.
 Here, we see the story of the Jesus and the Samaritan woman.
 Jesus, tired from his journey, seeks out a refreshing drink of water from an unlikely source.
-Never weary of teaching though, he in turn explains to her that he is the source of living water, something that will leave her never thirsting again.
-She comes to realize Christ is the messiah.
+Never weary of teaching though, he, in turn, explains to her that he is the source of living water, something that will leave her never thirsting again.
+She comes to realize Christ is the Messiah.

 As with some of the other stories in the Bible, I had filed this one away as a good reminder that Christ is the source of eternal water, but not entirely applicable to today’s culture.
 If I want to go on a long journey, I get in my car.
 If I want a drink of water, I go to my faucet.
 I do not tire from my trips and the concept of drawing water from a well is entirely foreign.